 1 Introduction and Motivation.

 It’s no secret that the internet has become one of the most important ways that people use to both perform research and purchase goods and services.
 One of the key tools that potential buyers use is online reviews.
-An item with an overwhelming number of positive reviews will be considered a high-quality product and attract lots of buyers, while one with mostly negative reviews will be much less likely to be purchased.
+An item with an overwhelming number of positive reviews has the perception of being a high-quality product and will attract more potential buyers.
+On the other hand an item with mostly negative reviews will be much less likely to attract potential buyers.
 Similarly, online reviews are one way for a company to receive user feedback on products.
 As noted in a recent Forbes Technology Council post, 97% of customers use online reviews as a way to find businesses.
 [1]

 Accordingly, companies pay a lot of attention to online reviews.
 A very positive review may receive a note of thanks from the seller.
 A very negative review will often receive an apology and an offer to correct the problem.
 By providing an additional feedback mechanism, reviews can be used to guide product redesign efforts, or even whether to continue selling that product.[2]
 Therefore, being able to accurately locate and assess both positive and negative reviews is important for business.